Summer camps for 2025 are now available, on sale through June 1st. Reserve your seat soon!

 This year’s project prompt is the following:

 2. Coaches must confirm their email address, school, and students’ grade level in this form: Innovation Games Coding: Program Registration.
-Codecraft will be in touch ASAP with a link and code to a custom program.
+Codecraft Works will be in touch ASAP with a link and code to a custom program.
 This program is where coaches and students will access competition resources and project submission.

 1. Once coaches have received their program information, coaches will create student accounts that have usernames and passwords.
 Coaches will also be able to reset student passwords.
+To create student accounts, follow these instructions: How to Create Student Accounts with Passwords.

 2. Coaches will distribute usernames and passwords to their students and be equipped to handle any password resets.
+To change a student’s password or display name, follow these instructions: How to Manage Student Accounts with Passwords.

 Login Instructions